Unsupported Browser Detected

 For federal employees, opportunities to give back to the community are a welcome addition to a normal day's work.
 Two officers from NOAA’s Law Enforcement got to do just that at a recent fishing clinic held in Galveston, Texas.
 The National Park Trust partnered with the National Marine Sanctuary Foundation, NOAA Fisheries, and NOAA’s Office of National Marine Sanctuaries to hold a fishing clinic.
 It provided military service members and their families access to a day of recreational fishing out of Galveston Bay.

 Many of our enforcement officers are veterans themselves, and this was a great way to interact with fellow military families.
 More than 50 active duty members, veterans, and family members started their day off at a local marina.
 Some traveled from as far as Fort Bliss (El Paso) and Fort Sam Houston (San Antonio).
-Flower Garden Banks sanctuary staff taught them about the sanctuary, its marine life, and how they can do their part in protecting our natural resources.
+Flower Garden Banks National Marine Sanctuary staff taught them about the sanctuary, its marine life, and how they can do their part in protecting our natural resources.
 Upon shoving off on the local charter, the group heard a safety briefing and precautions to adhere to local fishing regulations.
 Our officers worked with Texas Parks and Wildlife to secure individual fishing license exemptions for all participants, which are needed in some states when going on a charter trip.

 Our officers talked about the importance of conserving marine resources by catching fish when they are in season and adhering to size and bag limits.
 They helped kids and their family members bait hooks while providing tips on how to safely and legally catch fish.
 Enforcement Officer Zach Salinas, one of the officers fishing and a Navy veteran himself, stressed the need to be up to speed on current fishing regulations and how they can change depending on your location.
 He showed kids his gear, handed out challenge coins, and provided hiring tips to veterans asking about employment with NOAA’s Office of Law Enforcement.
 “Having an opportunity to interact with the public, let alone military families, is an enjoyable aspect of my job,” said Salinas.
 “We want people to have a fun day on the water and also to do so legally.”